Nalipp/Stat-su/README.md

   xremove timeSlips from TimeSlipCnt

+  xwhenever a time submission is made it should increase the totalActiveTime
+  1. xfind where totalTime state is updated
+  2. xpass a function from SummaryCnt that updates the totalActiveTime when totalTime is updated

   /-- current

-  - total time bug
-  whenever a time submission is made it must increase the totalActiveTime

   remove hideTimeScreen from ItemCpt